 Have you ever noticed a driver traveling well below the speed limit and drifting out of his or her lane?
 Chances are, if you are on the road with any sort of frequency, this type of behavior is not foreign to you.
-While most people associate these behaviors with drivers who are impaired by Alcohol or Drugs, drivers are exhibiting this risky conduct in increasing numbers due to distractions behind the wheel.
+While most people associate these behaviors with drivers who are impaired by Alcohol or Drugs, drivers are increasingly exhibiting this risky conduct due to distractions behind the wheel.

 Distracted driving comes in many forms, including distractions caused by:

 - Taking to other occupants in the vehicle

 - Picking up an item that fell on the floor